rage/tikape-19/data/osa-1/4-itsearviointi.md

 Top study

 <only-for-ab-group group=1>
+  quiznator missä bulletit
   This is only for the group 1
 </only-for-ab-group>

 <only-for-ab-group group=2>
+  quiznator missä essee
   This is only for the group 2
 </only-for-ab-group>

 <only-for-ab-group group=3>
+  quiznator missä bulletit ja essee
-  This is only for the group 2
+  This is only for the group 3
 </only-for-ab-group>

 </ab-study>